knopflerfish/knopflerfish.org/knopflerfish.org/branches/kf_osgi5/osgi/bundles_opt/timing_tester/readme.txt

  > ant

-then run the bash shell script
+then run the tests with bash

- > ./timingtests.sh
+ > bash ./timingtests.sh

 timingtests.sh will delete and create a new log file